rev22/Evolving/README.md

 # evolve them into a professor in certain subjects
 Professor = Person::evolve ->
-       # It is assumed that every professors knows rudiments of epistemology!
+       # It is assumed that all professors know rudiments of epistemology!
        @subjects = [ "Epistemology" ]
        @addSubject = (s)-> @subjects = @subjects.concat([ s ]); @
        @randomSubject = -> @subjects.sort(-> Math.random() - 0.5)[0]